gl-inet/docs3.x/docs/release_notes/GL-AR150.md

 - Fixed MV1000 memory leak problem
 - Fixed tethering problem with iOS14 system
 - Fixed the problem that port 53 is exposed to the WAN after opening Override DNS Settings for All Clients
-- Fixed the problem that the client of the router cannot access the address of the Wireguard server when using Wireguard client
+- Fixed the problem that the client of the router cannot access the address of the WireGuard server when using WireGuard client
-- Fixed the problem that the Wireguard client AllowedIPs parameter does not take effect
+- Fixed the problem that the WireGuard client AllowedIPs parameter does not take effect
 - Fixed the problem that Mullvad WireGuard needs to manually modify the MTU to 1380
 - Fixed the X1200 dual-module IP exchange problem
 - Fixed the problem that some websites cannot be opened after using VPN policy (AR750S, X1200)